 In this post I’m going to share with you how internal linking has helped my websites rank in Google and improve user metrics.
 After I show you evidence that it works, I’ll show you best practices for internal linking on your Amazon affiliate site.

 Everything I share can be done by hand without software tools, but the right tool can help speed up the process.

 If you’re interested in a WordPress plugin that uses AI to help you build smart, fast, and easy internal links, then check out my new tool called Link Whisper.

 An internal link is a hyperlink from one page on a website to another page on the same site.
 It isn’t a link coming to your page from an outside article (a “backlink”).
 It is from your site to your site.

-For example, if I link to Geniuslink’s blog post on how Amazon Associates can get the most out of GeniusLink, that is an internal link since this post is also on Geniuslink’s blog.
+For example, if I link to Geniuslink’s blog post on Amazon’s Affiliate program, that is an internal link since this post is also on Geniuslink’s blog.